-Our autism clinic is staffed with renowned experts in the areas of assessment and diagnosis of individuals with autism spectrum and related disorders.
-We also specialize in the treatment and management of social and autism spectrum conditions.
-We provide unique and individualized support to the whole family, and offer a range of individual and group treatment/therapy options.
+Our autism clinic is staffed with renowned experts in areas of assessment and diagnosis of individuals with autism spectrum and related disorders.
+We also specialize in treatment planning and management of services for individuals with ASD and social conditions, providing personalized support to the whole family and a range of individual and group ASD treatment/therapy options.

-CAAT neuropsychologists have evaluated hundreds of children, adolescents, and adults in both clinical and research settings; our depth of experience and understanding of autism is truly exceptional.
-We work collaboratively at CAAT, so when you are working with one of our clinicians, you have access to the breadth of experience and expertise from our whole team.
+CAAT neuropsychologists have evaluated hundreds of children, adolescents, and adults in clinical and research settings – we have extensive experience with and understanding of autism.
+We work collaboratively: working with one of our clinicians grants access to the full breadth of our experience and knowledge from our whole team.
 Dr. Black has obtained clinical and research reliability in the administration of the Autism Diagnostic Interview – Revised (ADI-R) and the Autism Diagnostic Interview (ADOS), gold-standard instruments used in the diagnosis of autism spectrum disorders.

-Social Disorders & Learning Challenges
+Autism & Learning Challenges